Noppawan Lertcheewakarn

 Noppawan "Nok" Lertcheewakarn (นพวรรณ เลิศชีวกานต์; born 18 November 1991) is a former professional Thai tennis player.
 At 2009 Wimbledon Championships, she won the junior singles title.
 She reached career-high WTA rankings of 149 in singles and 97 in doubles.

 As of July 2018, Lertcheewakarn having played her last match in August 2017, is in training to be a police officer.
 She has yet to officially retire.

 Playing style

 Lertcheewakarn is a counterpuncher with her two-handed backhand and forehand.
 Her game is lacking powerful strokes, but based on precise groundstrokes and good strategy.
 Her main weakness is considered to be her serve, lacking of power, consistency and stability.

-She has had inspiration by Tamarine Tanasugarn, Monica Seles, Marion Bartoli, and Williams sisters.
+She has been inspired by Tamarine Tanasugarn, Monica Seles, Marion Bartoli, and Williams sisters.

 Lertcheewakarn has been coached by Chuck Kriese.

 Junior career

 In 2008, Lertcheewakarn was world No. 1 in ITF Junior Circuit, became the first Thai player to ever hold that position.
 In the same year, Lertcheewakarn won the girls' ITF World Champions.

 She has reached two Grand Slam girls' singles finals: 2008 Wimbledon losing to Laura Robson, and 2009 Wimbledon beating Kristina Mladenovic.
 She also reached four Grand Slam girls' doubles finals, won 2008 US Open with Sandra Roma, 2009 French Open with Elena Bogdan, 2009 Wimbledon with Sally Peers, but lost the 2009 US Open, partnering Elena Bogdan.